-Monitor patients closely for respiratory depression, especially within the first 24 to 72 hours of initiating therapy and following dosage increases with butorphanol tartrate nasal solution and adjust the dosage accordingly [see WARNINGS].
+Monitor patients closely for respiratory depression, especially within the first 24 to 72 hours of initiating therapy and following dosage increases with butorphanol tartrate nasal spray and adjust the dosage accordingly (see WARNINGS).Initial Dosage

 The initial dose sequence outlined above may be repeated in 3 to 4 hours as required after the second dose of the sequence.

-Butorphanol tartrate nasal solution is an open delivery system with increased risk of exposure to health care workers.
+Butorphanol tartrate nasal spray is an open delivery system with increased risk of exposure to health care workers.